writethedocs/www/docs/conf/na/2015/lightning-talks.md

 can assume your audience has been in your shoes before.
 Throw caution to the wind and embrace your five minutes! :)

-Practice can really help to soothe your nerves.
-Try it out on a friend.

 Be sure to bring everything you need to do your presentation.
 It’s wise to assume that the internet access will fail precisely when you need it.
 Load web pages you need into your browser beforehand.
 Bring the adapters